gridcoin-community/gridcoin-docker/grc_example_commands.md

 You will need an up-to-date docker-ce and qemu-user-static properly linked with docker.

 Note: Running the cross-compiled Bullseye containers requires qemu version => 5.0.
-This is available on => 20.10 or or => Buster or via a PPA on 20.04.
-It is not available for 18.04
+This is available on => Ubuntu 20.10 or or => Buster or via a PPA on Ubuntu 20.04.
+It is not available for 1Ubuntu 18.04

 PPA for qemu version 5 on 20.04: